platformio/platformio-docs/platforms/riscv_gap.rst

       - Description

     * - :ref:`framework_mbed`
-      - The mbed framework The mbed SDK has been designed to provide enough hardware abstraction to be intuitive and concise, yet powerful enough to build complex projects.
-It is built on the low-level ARM CMSIS APIs, allowing you to code down to the metal if needed.
-In addition to RTOS, USB and Networking libraries, a cookbook of hundreds of reusable peripheral and module libraries have been built on top of the SDK by the mbed Developer Community.
+      - Arm Mbed OS is an open source embedded operating system designed specifically for the 'things' in the Internet of Things.
+It includes all the features you need to develop a connected product based on an Arm Cortex-M microcontroller, including security, connectivity, an RTOS and drivers for sensors and I/O devices

     * - :ref:`framework_pulp-os`
       - PULP is a silicon-proven Parallel Ultra Low Power platform targeting high energy efficiencies.
-The platform is organized in clusters of RISC-V cores that share a tightly-coupled data memory.
+The platform is organized in clusters of RISC-V cores that share a tightly-coupled data memory

 Boards
 ------